BurntToasters/ROSI/README.md

 # LICENSES

-Rosi includes the official YT-DLP binary which on its own uses the [unlicense] license, however there are bundled third party packages.
+- Rosi includes the official YT-DLP binary which on its own uses the [unlicense] license, however there are bundled third party packages.
 Read [THIRD‑PARTY‑NOTICES](THIRD‑PARTY‑NOTICES.md) for more.
+- Please make sure to also read the [license](LICENSE) for the source of this project (excluding third part binaries).

 ___